“Medical Imaging: A Window Into The Human Body”

 FREE TO ATTEND

-Complimentary soft drinks courtesy UCD Department of Math and Physical Sciences
+Complimentary soft drinks courtesy of the UCD College of Letters and Science

 Each month, Professor Jared Shaw with the UC Davis Department of Chemistry hosts the Davis Science Café, featuring scientists who are studying some of today’s cutting edge topics.
-This month’s guest is Professor Dan Romik from the UC Davis Department of Mathematics, who studies the moving sofa problem among other geometric mysteries.
-Invite a friend, and get here early to grab a seat at G Street Wunderbar.
+This month’s guest is Professor Simon Cherry from the UC Davis Departments of Biomedical Engineering and Radiology who studies molecular imaging.
+Invite a friend, and get here early to grab a seat at G. Street Wunderbar.
 Let’s drink to science!

 Sacramento Science Distilled